Ash066/TheAsylum/README.md

 ### About
 The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
-This page features information about the artist.
+This page features information about the artist's history and current projects.

 ### Music
 The about page features the same responsive navigation and footer of the index page promoting familiarity of use.